-Thomas was the representative for Wisconsin’s 7th congressional district and was a Republican.
+Thomas was the representative for Wisconsin’s 7th congressional district as a Republican.
 He served from 1889 to 1891.

 He was previously the representative for Wisconsin’s 7th congressional district as a Republican from 1887 to 1889; and the representative for Wisconsin’s 7th congressional district as a Republican from 1885 to 1887.